-Acute Myocardial Infractions
+Acute Myocardial Infarctions

 Coronary heart disease is the number one cause of death in the United States.
-The Rogers Fire Department is working to decrease the mortality rate of persons suffering from an Acute Myocardial Infractions (AMI), or heart attack.
+The Rogers Fire Department is working to decrease the mortality rate of persons suffering from an Acute Myocardial Infarctions (AMI), or heart attack.
 Although paramedics carry drugs to reduce the effects of an AMI, surgery is the first treatment of choice.
 Seconds mean the difference between life and death or between ability and disability.
 Heart damage can greatly impact your quality of life after an event.

-Once our paramedics recognize a S-T elevated Myocardial infarction (STEMI) in the field, we use our cardiac monitors to send a patient's EKG to the waiting hospital's computer system to activate the surgical resources necessary to fix the problem.
+Once our paramedics recognize a S-T Elevated Myocardial Infarction (STEMI) in the field, we use our cardiac monitors to send a patient's EKG to the waiting hospital's computer system to activate the surgical resources necessary to fix the problem.
 While patients are treated and transported, the receiving hospital is already preparing for emergency surgery.
 In most cases, patients completely bypass the emergency room and go straight from our stretchers to the catheterization laboratory table for surgery. with exceptional equipment and responders.

 Quick, Effective, & Professional Care